CHAPTER THIRTY—CONDITIONS

 “The mouse is back?”
 Eve said.

 “Yes.”
 Richard signaled her to speak more quietly.
-“I think he’s willing to help, but he wants a humanoid body first.”
+“I think it’s willing to help, but it wants a humanoid body first.”

 “A body?”
 Eve put her tools down, worry overshadowing her features.
 “That will take too much time.”